 Should You Get A Book Deal?

-The first question to answer is whether or not you should even consider a book deal.
+The first question to answer when learning how to get a book deal is if you should even be considering one.
 Let’s start by laying the groundwork.

-If you want to strictly focus on writing, building your platform, and leave creative liberties to someone else, you should pursue securing a book deal.
+If you want to strictly focus on writing and building your platform (and leave creative liberties to someone else), you should pursue securing a book deal.
 In traditional publishing, receiving an offer usually follows the following process:

 - Draft Your Novel*

 - Query Agents

 - Sign With An Agent

 - Let Your Agent Shop Your Manuscript To Publishers